swiftlang/swift-evolution/proposals/0286-forward-scan-trailing-closures.md

 ```

 This suppresses the warning and eliminates the ambiguity, so the code behaves the same across all overload sets.

+The Swift 6 and newer behavior can be enabled in existing language modes with the [upcoming feature flag](0362-piecemeal-future-features.md) `ForwardTrailingClosures`.

 ### Workaround via overload sets